Registration at the Polls

 If you are not registered on the list of electors, or you have not received a voter information card from Elections Canada showing the address of your polling station, you can get the address by contacting the Elections Canada office in your electoral district.
 Click here to find your electoral district.

-To have your name added to the list of electors at either an advance or ordinary poll, you must fill in a registration certificate with the registration officer or the poll clerk.
+To have your name added to the list of electors at an advance or election day poll, you must fill out a Registration Certificate.
+You can do this at the polls, or in advance by completing it online on our website, printing it out and bringing it with you to the polls.
 Once the Registration Certificate is authorized by the deputy returning officer, and you show satisfactory proof of your identity and address, you can then vote.

-Note: One representative of each candidate in the electoral district is legally entitled to be present to observe the process at a Registration Desk; or two representatives per candidate to observe the process at a polling station.
+Note: One representative of each candidate in the electoral district is allowed to be present to observe the process at a registration desk.
+Two representatives per candidate are allowed to observe the process at the polling station.

 When you vote, you must prove your identity and address (for a list of accepted documents, click here).